Set

 Considering the following sets as an example:

-Then, the compliment of BB would be:
+Then, the compliment of B would be:

 Basic Operations on Sets